 Step One: Identify and document issues

-The Project Management Institute recommends applying a formal structure or ‘metalanguage’ to help clearly define the issue and its ensuing impacts on the project.
+The Project Management Institute recommends applying a formal structure to clearly define the issue and its impacts.
 Their proposed format is:

 “Given that <issue situation> has occurred, the current status <brief description of status>, affecting <project objectives> as follows <description of impact – quantified if possible; action-oriented if possible>.”